WindhoverLabs/airliner/docs/requirements/README.md

 ## Ubuntu 18.04 LTS
 Airliner requires [Ubuntu 18.04 LTS](https://releases.ubuntu.com/18.04/ubuntu-18.04.6-desktop-amd64.iso).
 During installation do not connect to wifi or network.

-After completing installation, sign into the new ubuntu account, and connect to network.
+After completing installation, sign into the new ubuntu account (with administrator/sudo previleges), and connect to network.
 Run the following command on a terminal shell to get the latest updates of packages.

     sudo apt-get update